stephhest/carcar-auto-management/README.md

 # CarCar

-Team:
-* Stephanie Hestilow - Sales
-* Kayre Santos - Service

 ## Instructions to run project
-1. Fork and clone the project from: https://gitlab.com/kayresantos/project-beta
+1. Fork and clone the project from:
 2. Copy the clone with the HTTPS link
 3. Open up a command terminal and cd into your project directory In your command terminal type: